 There are many Facebook targeting options for automotive in addition to what we mentioned.
 You can target potential customers by:

 - Owner: Find someone who purchased a car four years ago and who may be looking to upgrade.

 - Income: Selling a luxury car, like BMW or Lexus?
 Target people who make more than $100,000 per year.

 - Make: If you are selling Chevrolet, target people who are looking for a Chevy.

 Think you've got a good grasp on Facebook targeting?
-Take the next step: take a look at our video series, 9 Clouds Live: Season 1, Facebook.

 Whether you’re a beginner or a pro at Facebook ads, this series is packed with useful insights, lessons, case studies, and tips for your dealership to find success on this powerful platform.
-Best of all, it’s free to check!
+Best of all, it’s free to view!